Annual Report to Parents 2022

 All pupils participate in daily assemblies that reinforce the school’s core values of compassion, creativity, endeavour, resilience, respect and responsibility, interspersed with assemblies that celebrate diversity, religious festivals around the world and specific significant dates (i.e. remembrance day).
 When appropriate we also link assemblies to our RE curriculum.

 The weekly newsletter informs parents of the theme to be considered the following week and a termly overview for assemblies can be found by clicking on the link below.
 Our assemblies recognise and discuss all faiths, particularly at their festival times.
 We have many children of other faiths in school and respect and tolerance are at the heart of what we teach in assemblies.

 The weekly structure for assemblies is as follows:

-- Monday and Tuesday – assemblies that relate to the weekly theme
+- Tuesday – assemblies that relate to the weekly theme

 - Wednesday – music and singing